 First, we expanded our warehouse operations into our office space to allow for social distancing and other safety precautions.
 Our operations team reorganized to focus on laptops, iPads, and other e-learning technology.
 We expanded on what we already knew about imaging laptops, and also learned how to enroll thousands of iPads at a time onto schools’ MDM (Mobile Device Management) systems.

 Our phones started ringing off the hook.
 Not only from K-12 schools, but also from universities, government agencies, and private companies needing to rent or buy work-from-home equipment that was sold out everywhere else.
 With unprecedented demand and manufacturing shortages making it impossible to buy new equipment, our job became finding everything available in the refurbished markets to meet our customer’s needs.

 Importantly, we guaranteed on-time delivery at a time when major manufacturers and retailers pushed back delivery dates until the fall, or even 2021.
 In the world of live events, there is no room for error.
-We built our business on fast, guaranteed delivery using our own automated tracking systems, a fleet of our own trucks, and a network of logistics and delivery partners, including a longstanding relationship with FedEx.
+We built our business on fast, guaranteed delivery using our own automated tracking systems, a fleet of our own trucks, and a network of logistics and delivery partners, including a longstanding relationship with FedEx and UPS.

 Believe us, when our team is up against a tricky delivery, they become problem solving wizards.
 Power outages, weather delays, remote areas without addresses — you name it, for almost two decades, we’ve figured it out.

 One of our earliest clients was Chicago Public Schools, the nation’s third largest school district, which was right in our own backyard.
 In mid-April, we began the process of providing thousands of refurbished laptops and iPads to meet the needs of 25 charter schools spread across the South and West sides.
 Each charter school works off its own unique IT infrastructure, separate from the district’s, making the customization process challenging and complex.